CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Joseph R. Ianniello - CBS Corp.

 It's still early, Mike.
 Again, Star Trek, we're developing those episodes right now for Star Trek.
-So once All Access gets some more original programming, it will obviously slowdown from that 20+%.
-But again, I do think, again, there's much more capacity to do more because the way it works, there'll be a show runner, a writer, a producer.
-It'll be a whole separate team that's doing it.
+So once All Access gets some more original programming, it will obviously slow down from that 20-plus percent.
+But again, I do think, again, there's much more capacity to do more because the way it works, there will be a show runner, a writer, a producer.
+It will be a whole separate team that's doing it.
 We have to make sure that the outlets are there.
-So we have much more capacity in there, and, again, the financial economics will easily be justified, but just for our own platforms, obviously that will slow down over time.
-But we're still in the earlier innings of the investments.
+So we have much more capacity in there.
+And again, the financial economics will easily be justified, but just for our own platforms, obviously that will slow down over time.
+But we're still in the earlier innings of the investment.

 Leslie Moonves - CBS Corp.

-Yes, we obviously have a great team of executives, and Joe was saying we can expand our ability to do programming by bringing in producers and writers who are on the outside, and you bring them in and that happens every year depending on the amount of production you have going on.
-In addition, on the network side, because of the strength of the international marketplace, primarily, and also domestic syndication at SVOD, we can do more original programming during the year.
+We obviously have a great team of executives, and Joe was saying we can expand our ability to do programming by bringing in producers and writers who are on the outside, and you bring them in, and that happens every year depending on the amount of production you have going on.
+In addition, on the network side, because of the strength of the international marketplace primarily, and also domestic syndication in SVOD, we can do more original programming during the year.

-So as re-runs don't do quite as well, we plug originals in and invariably, because of international domestic syndication, they can make money as well.
-That goes back to our summer strategy where we started producing original dramas, which, where we hadn't done before and we started with Under the Dome three or four years ago, and they're all profitable.
+So as reruns don't do quite as well, we plug originals in.
+And invariably, because of international domestic syndication, they can make money as well.
+That goes back to our summer strategy where we started producing original dramas, where we hadn't done before and we started with Under the Dome three or four years ago, and they're all profitable.
 So as part of that uptick in production, it's all profitable.

 Michael Morris - Guggenheim Securities LLC